 N_2O concentration and gas volume flow are to be monitored throughout the baseline campaign.
-The monitoring system is to be installed using the European Norm 14181 (2004).
+The monitoring system is to be installed using the European Norm 14181 (2004) (Please refer Annex 1 for good practices of monitoring and performance characteristics).
 This monitoring system provides separate readings for N_2O concentration and gas flow volume for a defined period of time (e.g. every hour of operation, it provides an average of the measured values for the previous 60 minutes).
 Error readings (e.g. downtime or malfunction) and extreme values are to be automatically eliminated from the output data series by the monitoring system.

 Measurement results can be distorted before and after periods of downtime or malfunction of the monitoring system and can lead to mavericks.
-To eliminate such extremes and to ensure a conservative approach, the following statistical evaluation is to be applied to the complete data series of N2O concentration as well as to the data series for gas volume flow.
+To eliminate such extremes and to ensure a conservative approach, the following statistical evaluation is to be applied to the complete data series of N_2O concentration as well as to the data series for gas volume flow.
 The statistical procedure will be applied to data obtained after eliminating data measured for periods where the plant operated outside the permitted ranges:

-- a) Calculate the sample mean (x) - b) Calculate the sample standard deviation (s) - c) Calculate the 95% confidence interval (equal to 1.96 times the standard deviation) - d) Eliminate all data that lie outside the 95% confidence interval - e) Calculate the new sample mean from the remaining values (volume of stack gas (VSG) and N2O concentration of stack gas (NCSG))
+- (a) Calculate the sample mean (x); - (b) Calculate the sample standard deviation(s); - (c) Calculate the 95% confidence interval (equal to 1.96 times the standard deviation); - (d) Eliminate all data that lie outside the 95% confidence interval; - (e) Calculate the new sample mean from the remaining values (volume of stack gas (VSG) and N2O concentration of stack gas (NCSG).

-The average mass of N_2O emissions per hour is estimated as product of the NCSG and VSG.
-The N_2O emissions per campaign are estimates product of N_2O emission per hour and the total number of complete hours of operation of the campaign using the following equation:
+The average mass of N_2O emissions per hour is estimated as product of the NCSG and VSG.2 The N_2O emissions per campaign are estimates product of N_2O emission per hour and the total number of complete hours of operation of the campaign using the following equation:

-$$BE{BC} = VSG{BC} NCSG{BC} 10^{-9} OH{BC}$$ (tN2O)
+$$BE{BC} = VSG{BC} \times NCSG{BC} \times OH{BC} \times 10^{-9}$$ (tN2O)